rwinkhart/sshyp/README.md

 All available options can be found with `sshyp help`, or alternatively, in the man page.

-# Roadmap
+# Roadmap (successor)

-The successor to sshyp is currently being developed in private.
-The repository will be made public once it is in a state I find to be respectable.
-It is being developed in Go and features a very similar design to sshyp.
+[MUTN] has been developed as a direct successor to sshyp.
+It is not yet at release v1.0.0, therefore breaking changes will be made.

+If you're interested in migrating to MUTN early, please see the [migration guide](https://github.com/rwinkhart/libmutton/blob/main/wiki/migration.md).

 Some key differences are:
 - Modularity/Maintainability
-    - sshyp's successor is being designed to be usable as a library to build different front-ends off of
+    - MUTN is based off of [libmutton](https://github.com/rwinkhart/libmutton), enabling third-party clients
     - Due to the modularity of the code, there will be no more "extension" support
         - sshyp-mfa functionality is built into the successor
     - Server and client code are now two completely separate projects
         - This greatly simplifies the code and makes it easier to maintain
         - This also means that third-party clients do not need to maintain separate server code
 - Stability
-    - sshyp has a track-record of making breaking changes in most of its updates
+    - sshyp has a track record of making breaking changes in most of its updates
-        - This will not be the case with its successor (starting with release v1.0.0)
+        - This will not be the case with MUTN (starting with release v1.0.0)
 - Efficiency
-    - sshyp's successor is written in a compiled language (Go)
+    - MUTN is written in a compiled language (Go)
         - This means that encryption and SSH-sync can be done natively in Go rather than relying on GnuPG/OpenSSH (this is possible with Python, but it would require users to install third-party libraries)
-    - sshyp's successor makes small tweaks to the design of sshyp to make user interactions less frustrating
+    - MUTN makes small tweaks to the design established by sshyp to make user interactions less frustrating
 - Platform support
-    - sshyp's successor is being built from the ground-up to support both UNIX-like platforms AND Windows
+    - MUTN was built from the ground-up to support both UNIX-like platforms AND Windows
         - Unfortunately, using Go means dropping Haiku support, as newer versions of Go do not (yet) support Haiku

-Progress is already _well underway_. sshyp's successor is already developed to the point of being at feature-parity with sshyp (without online syncing _just yet_).
 From this point forward, sshyp will only receive minimal support (as needed) and transitional updates.